-On 7 August 2014 ITV will publish an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
+On 7 August 2014 ITV published an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
 Based on her prodigious diary, this is my account of Kate Frye’s life and is a tie-in with the forthcoming ITV series ‘The Great War: The People’s Story’.
 For details of the TV series and its accompanying books see here.

 As a lead-up to publication I thought I’d share with you some entries from Kate’s diary from the month before the outbreak of war.
 Through her day-to-day experience we can see how the war stole up on one Everywoman.

 Kate was at this time 36 years old, living in a room at 49 Claverton Street in Pimlico and working in the Knightsbridge headquarters of the New Constitutional Society for Women’s Suffrage.
 It was now nine years since she had become engaged to (minor) actor John Collins.
 Her father died in March 1914 and her mother and sister, Agnes, now all but penniless, are living in rented rooms in Worthing.
 John has a room along Claverton Street, at number 11.

 Up late.
 Letters all the morning.
 John came in and sat with me.
 Lunch together at Slaters, then I met Mrs Chapman and we went together to Peckham and canvassed.
 We had tea together and I saw her off about 5.30.

 Then I wandered about and John met me at the corner of Rye Lane at 6.
 He had not had tea so I went with him to have some – then we strolled on the Rye and to the Triangle at 7.30.
 Had to take the Chair and, as Miss Feddon had not turned up at 8.15, I went on as long as I could as Miss D ‘Oyly was the only other speaker.